gerthmicha/perlscripts/README.md

         USAGE: perl GC.pl input.fasta

+#### gc_cov.pl
+        This script will draw simple GC coverage plots from SPAdes assembly files.
+It uses the information on kmer coverage and contig lengths given in the SPAdes assembly files.
+        Please note that the coverage therefore does not correspond to actual nucleotide coverage, but to kmer coverage as estimated by SPAdes with the largest kmer used in assembly!
+        Requires Perl module 'Statistics::R' and R packages 'ggplot2' and 'viridis'.

+        USAGE	perl gc_cov.pl [OPTIONS] assembly.fasta
+        OPTIONS
+        --taxonomy [FILE]	path to taxonomy file that will be used to annotate the plot (optional) --ntaxa [N]		the number of most frequently occuring taxa to annotate (optional, only in conjunction with --taxonomy)

+        Format for taxonomy file:
+        contigname1	taxonname
+        contigname2	taxonname
+        ...

 #### ncbi2fasta.pl

 This script will fetch nucleotide sequences from NCBI GenBank based on their accession numbers.